island-is/island.is/libs/portals/core/README.md

 }
 ```

-A portal library might then look something like this:
+A portal library may look like this:

 ```tsx
 import { PortalModule } from '@island.is/portals/core'